top of page

 Long cable runs.
 A standard install covers a typical run from your switchboard to the charger.
 If the charger needs to go on the opposite side of the house from the meter box, or there's a tricky path through walls or under eaves, there'll be a per-metre extra.
 That's exactly why our quote form asks for two photos — one of the switchboard, one of the install location — so we can size the cable run before we send a price.

-Switching to three phase when you only have single phase.
-If you've fallen for the 22kW marketing and your home is single phase, the upgrade isn't an electrician job — it's a network job through your distribution operator, and the cost varies by area.
+Switching from single-phase to three-phase.
+If you've fallen for the 22kW marketing and your home is single-phase, the upgrade isn't an electrician job — it's a network job through your distribution operator, and the cost varies by area.
 For the vast majority of Melbourne homes, single-phase 7.4kW is more than enough.
 That's 40 to 50km of range added per hour of charging, which is plenty for any daily commute.
+If you genuinely have three-phase coming into the house, the Wallbox Pulsar Max is our pick at $2,599 installed.

 What you won't pay for